alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 conditions that cause good ideas to arise?
 And how do you decide if those ideas are actually good?

+#### Use spreadsheets

+Collaboratively editable spreadsheets (typically Google Sheets) are the lingua fraca of puzzlehunting.
+Please use them.

 #### Keep clean spreadsheets

 We're going to immediately start with a point of contention, because what "clean"